ugtrain/ugtrain/examples/README.md

 Follow a pointer to a **C/C++ ASCII string** and print it.
 Those strings cannot be modified.
 Only watching is possible.

+### dump AbsAddress MemSize [LibName]

+Static memory areas cannot be dumped automatically as there is no container element for those.
+So use this special entry to provide that information.
+The address must start with "0x" and must be in hex here.
+The memory size is in decimal.
+The library name is optional for static memory within a library.

 -----